 on YHWH's Calendar

-Aviv barley (such as in the photo below) was searched for in Israel on 3/7/24 but not found in sufficient quantities for Firstfruits harvest.
+Aviv barley (such as in the photo below) was found in Israel by 4/7/24.

 More about our Creator's schedule